 So many of you reached out and said, “Hey!
 You’re an attorney and a health coach.
 So how do I get this thing started?!
 I don’t want to get sued!”

 I totally got why people were confused.
-I was so nervous about what I saw online, even in successful businesses.
+In fact, I was so nervous about what I saw online, even in successful businesses.
 I saw coaches and creatives make illegal claims and offer a product or service they’re not legally allowed to offer.
 Plus, their websites didn’t have any of the protections I think they need (that’s why I created the Total Website Solution!).
 No wonder people were so confused!

 I’m super passionate about helping women start online businesses that are legally legit.
 I want you to get the same freedom and fulfillment I have now that I left the law.
 And I want you and your potential customers to be protected as your business grows!